The Perfect Adventure Package to Iceland

 On your journey, you'll make your first two stops at the waterfalls Seljalandsfoss and Skogafoss, both with a height of 60m (197 ft).
 The former sits uniquely with a cavern carved out behind it, giving travelers the ability to circumnavigate the whole waterfall.
 In contrast, the latter is much more powerful and thunderous with the added folklore of hidden treasure held behind its mighty waters.

 You'll then head to Solheimjokull glacier, which protrudes as one of the many beautiful glacier tongues of the Myrdalsjokull glacier.
-For those of you who decided to take a glacier hike during the booking process, you will meet your guide here, get kitted out, and have a safety briefing before heading out onto the ice.
+You will meet your guide here, get kitted out, and have a safety briefing before heading out onto the ice.
 Climbing up caverns and walking across the most dramatic landscapes on this creeping titan is the perfect, once-in-a-lifetime experience to have while in Iceland.
 Don't forget to bring a water bottle, as you'll have the chance to catch your breath with some of the purest water you'll ever have while on top of this glacier.

 You'll then make the short drive to the quaint town of Vik, where you will retire for the night.